 - Mackerel, 6 for £10

-The Billingsgate seafood school is a good mix of self preparation and the course leader cooking small dishes to taste during the session.
-You learn how to prepare a number of shellfish dishes, you get to taste of course and take prepared dishes home with you.
+The Billingsgate seafood school is a good mix of self-preparation, and the course leader cooking small dishes to taste during the session.
+You learn how to prepare several shellfish dishes, you get to taste, of course, and take prepared dishes home with you.